-Have you ever heard of a English Cream Golden Retriever?
+Have you ever heard of an English Cream Golden Retriever?
 Also known as the White Retriever, AKA the Platinum Retriever.
-This pale coated dog IS NOT a new and rare breed.
+This pale-coated dog IS NOT a new and rare breed.

 In fact, the English cream and your typical golden are the same dog breed but with different breed standards.